DeMarcoLab/imp_preprocessing_pipelines/README.md

 - Run the pipeline shell script with -p parameter pointing to the folder.
 - The result will be put in bucket/dataset folder.

+The content of the resulting folder is in the neuroglancer precomputed format.
+Our imp version of neuroglancer can read and process all the files in there when provided with the url to the folder, and will add interaction, however the raw image/segmentation/mesh data can be loaded into any neuroglancer instance manually by hosting it and then pointing to the URL at the source panel.

-Please check the examples folder structure in this repository to understand where to put what.
+Please check the examples folder structure in this repository to understand where to put what for input.

 <h5>To run</h5>